Nils-Stumpfe/exercism-java/Track.md

 Java:

-    - boolean-Statements: OR and AND bind from left to right.
+    - boolean-Statements: AND binds stronger than OR.

 # Track: